PayPal Security Key

 How does it work with PayPal?

-If you want to obtain a Security Key directly from PayPal, we offer an SMS (text message) and physical credit card sized security key.
+If you want to obtain a Security Key directly from PayPal, we offer an SMS (text message) version.
 If you already have a VIP Security Credential made by Symantec (Verisign), there is an option to activate that with PayPal as well.

 How do I order or activate a security key?

-Which ever option you choose you can start the process or requesting or activating a security key by clicking the link below:
+You can start the process of activating a security key by clicking the link below:

 You will be asked to log in and taken to the page displayed below.
-The first two options can be used to purchase a physical security key from PayPal or to register your mobile phone for the free SMS security key.
-Once you receive the physical card in the mail, follow the included instructions to activate that security key.
+Here you can register your mobile phone for the free SMS security key, or, if you have an existing physical Security Key, you can activate it here.
+(The physical card is no longer available, but can still be activated if you have received one in the past.)
 The SMS option can be activated right away.
 Follow the instructions on the website to complete the SMS security key activation.

 Using the VIP Access mobile application: